-Occasionally it will become necessary for all MTC radiologic technology site coordinators to be out of the affiliate departments due to MTC in-service or meetings, educational seminars, student conferences, etc. When this occurs, the liaison/clinical supervisor is informed in advance and accepts responsibility for the student's continuing education.
+Occasionally it will become necessary for all MTC radiologic technology site coordinators to be out of the affiliate departments due to MTC in-service or meetings, educational seminars, student conferences, etc. When this occurs, the clinical preceptor is informed in advance and accepts responsibility for the student's competencies and clinical education.

-The clinical supervisor will make all schedule changes and will assume the responsibility for educational experiences.
+The clinical preceptor will make all schedule changes and will assume the responsibility for educational experiences.
 The site coordinator of the program will be notified of such changes.

-Responsibility Action Student Reports directly to chief technologist or designee in instructors absence.
+Responsibility Action Student Reports directly to clinical preceptor or designee in instructors absence.
 Follows all MTC policies as stated in the student manual.
-Responds to chief or designee's request as directed.
+Responds to clinical preceptors request as directed.
 Notifies chief or designee if it becomes necessary to leave assigned areas.
-Site Coordinator Advises clinical supervisor in advance of non-routine activities.
+Site Coordinator Advises clinical preceptor in advance of non-routine activities.
 Advises students of non-routine activities when necessary.
-Communicates with liaison upon returning to the affiliate.
-Designates a staff radiographer to do re-checks.
+Communicates with preceptor upon returning to the affiliate.
+Designates the clinical preceptor to do re-checks.
 Clinical Supervisor Accepts responsibility of student's clinical education in absence of all instructors.
 Informs site coordinator of schedule changes and reasons for changes in schedules.
 Assists or appoints someone to assist the students in areas where the instructors are normally involved (direct supervision, rooms 6 and 7).
 Assigns student to lunch or supper schedule.
 Checks in students on the daily schedule Program Director 1.
 Reviews and approves all activities.

-SECTION IV: HEALTH & SAFETY
+SECTION IV:

+HEALTH

+&

+SAFETY